ohalliday/new-blog/src/content/a-full-style-test.md

   - Flutter
 ---

 Let me guess, you love developing mobile applications, but hate the fact that you need to have multiple code bases for a single application.
-Also, when you make a
+Also, when you make a change for one platform, it doesn't synchronise with the other and you end up running into errors.

+You've tried using cross-platform

 ---